bluesky/bluesky/doc/source/multi_run_plans.rst

     RE.subscribe(db.insert)

     def factory(name, doc):
-        # Each run is subscribed to independent instance of BEC
+        # Documents from each run is routed to an independent
+        #   instance of BestEffortCallback
         bec = BestEffortCallback()
-        bec(name, doc)
         return [bec], []

     rr = RunRouter([factory])